texastribune/styleguides/newtribunestyle.md

 #### Bylines

 Bylines are block entities.
 They should use the class .story_byline.
+Bylines should register their authors with schema.org.
+The times in bylines should use the HTML time tag.

 #### Paragraphs